nomadsdev/proleak-ddos-mirai/README.md

 # Pro Leak DDOS Mirai

-Pro Leak DDOS Mirai is a collection of Python scripts designed for educational purposes to demonstrate different types of Denial of Service (DoS) attacks.
-Inspired by the infamous Mirai botnet, these scripts showcase various techniques for sending a flood of packets to a target IP to overload and disrupt the service.
+Pro Leak DDOS Mirai is a collection of Python scripts inspired by the Mirai botnet, designed for educational purposes to demonstrate different types of Denial of Service (DoS) attacks.
+These scripts showcase various techniques for sending a flood of packets to a target IP to overload and disrupt the service, emulating attack strategies seen in the infamous Mirai botnet.

 ## Disclaimer